 Support

-For install issues, bugs, or questions about a scan result — we typically reply within one business day.
+Install issues, bugs, or questions about a scan result — we typically reply within one business day.
+Writing from the email on your Shopify account, or including your your-store.myshopify.com URL, helps us look into scan questions faster.

 Getting started guide